UFC and Boxing World Reacts to Anthony Joshua’s KO [WATCH]

 The fight was stopped at 2:58 of Round 9.
 It was Joshua’s first defense since recapturing his titles against Andy Ruiz last year.

-Joshua dominated the fight.
+Joshua dominated the fight from the opening bell.
 He dropped Pulev twice in the third round before eventually stopping him for good in the ninth.

 The ringside angle of Anthony Joshua's KO 📲 pic.twitter.com/uEySR3McnJ